 Health Service – Clinically related (i.e., diagnostic, treatment, or rehabilitation) services and includes those services specified as requiring a certificate of need under §68-11-1607.

 Home Care Organization – Any entity licensed as such by the department that is staffed and organized to provide "home health services," or "hospice services" as defined by §68-11-201, to patients in either their regular or temporary place of residence.

-Letter of Intent – The form prescribed by the agency which shall require a brief project description, location, estimated project cost, owner of the project and description of services to be performed.
+Letter of Intent – The form prescribed by the commission which shall require a brief project description, location, estimated project cost, owner of the project and description of services to be performed.

 Licensed Beds – The number of beds licensed by the agency having licensing jurisdiction over the facility.

-Major Medical Equipment – A single unit of medical equipment or a single system of components with related functions, that is used to provide medical and other health services and that costs more than the amounts determined under §68-11-1607(a); "major medical equipment" does not apply to any equipment not directly related to patient care.
-Registration is required of certain medical equipment pursuant to Tennessee Code Annotated §68-11-1607(i), which states “The owners of the following types of equipment shall register such equipment with the health services and development agency: computerized axial tomographers, lithotripters, magnetic resonance imagers, linear accelerators and positron emission tomography.” …….“The survey shall include but not limited to the identification of the equipment and utilization data according to source of payment.”
+Medical Equipment – Registration is required of certain medical equipment pursuant to Tennessee Code Annotated §68-11-1607, which states “The owners of the following types of equipment shall register such equipment with the health services and development agency: computerized axial tomographers, lithotripters, magnetic resonance imagers, linear accelerators and positron emission tomography.” …….“The survey shall include but not limited to the identification of the equipment and utilization data according to source of payment.”